 Another convenient option is to use a water soluble fertilizer and apply it when you water your plants.
 Just mix the fertilizer with water in a jug, watering can or hose-end sprayer according to the manufacturer's recommendations.
 You should only need to use a water soluble fertilizer every 4-6 weeks after the plants reach 6 inches in height.

-If you are interested in growing okra organically, you can amend the soil with compost before planting.
+If you are interested in growing okra organically, you can amend the soil with compost or composted manure before planting.
 There are also a variety of organic fertilizer products available at your local garden center.
 Fish emulsions are a good organic fertilizer option.

 Now that you know about watering and fertilizing okra, it's time to think about harvesting those tender pods.